 As the school’s governing association, WSA fosters community, promotes leadership and professional development opportunities, facilitates dialogue around academic feedback, and enhances visibility for the Wagner student body.

-ACE advocates for inclusion of emerging issues in key courses and curricula and works to build understanding of the intersections of climate with urban planning, health, and public policy.
+ACE advocates for the inclusion of emerging issues in key courses and curricula and works to build an understanding of the intersections of climate with urban planning, health, and public policy.

-AL@S creates platforms from which the NYU community can engage and advocate for issues relevant to Latin@s and their Diasporas around the world.
+ALAS creates platforms from which the NYU community can engage and advocate for issues relevant to Latinx and their Diasporas around the world.

 BSA provides various support mechanisms, increases social networks, and facilitates policy discussions relevant to students of color at Wagner.

 EPN provides students with a forum in which to network, debate, analyze policy, and explore the diverse career opportunities within the field of education.